semnil/beego-tutorial/readme.md

 ## STEP3

 Refer to the [document](https://beego.me/docs/quickstart/#quickstart) and implement the contents of the quick start.
-After making changes to the source code, let's redeploy to Elastic Beanstalk.
+After making changes to the source code, run `docker-compose restart` command to check changes and redeploy to Elastic Beanstalk.